edelight/less-express/README.md

 `lessOptions` will be passed through to LESS.
 See the [LESS documentation](http://lesscss.org/usage/#programmatic-usage) for available configuration.
 The following `middlewareOptions` are available for the middleware:

 - `cache`: TTL in milliseconds that compilation results will be cached.
 When `true` is passed the cache will keep the initial compilation result infinitely.
 By default the middleware uses infinite caching in production.
 If you want to disable this pass `false`.
-- `precompile`: Tell the middleware to precompile the resource on application startup.
+- `precompile`: Tell the middleware to precompile the stylesheet on application startup.
 This is happening per default in production and can be disabled by passing `false`.
+If you explicitly set `cache` to `false` this will do nothing.

 You can also set global configuration options that will be applied to all calls by using `#lessOptions` and `#options`: